hacks-guide/Guide_3DS/docs/troubleshooting-finalizing-setup.md

 ::: details Information #05: No title database

-Press (A) to import a title database, unlock SysNAND writing by entering the buttons on-screen, then continue the script as normal.
+Press <kbd>A</kbd> to import a title database, unlock SysNAND writing by entering the buttons on-screen, then continue the script as normal.

 :::